Independent African news, markets, culture and politics.

 Tinubu unveils personal income tax calculator

-The Lagos State chapter of the All Progressives Congress (APC) has dismissed claims that President Bola Tinubu is attempting to promote the interests of Northern Yorubas.
-This response comes after an article by Farooq Kperogi suggested that the appointment of Professor Joash Amupitan as the chairman of the Independent National Electoral Commission (INEC) was part of Tinubu’s alleged agenda to “visibilize” Northern Yorubas.
+The Lagos State chapter of the All Progressives Congress (APC) has dismissed claims that President Bola Tinubu is trying to promote the interests of Northern Yorubas.
+The party’s response follows an article by Farooq Kperogi, which suggested that the appointment of Professor Joash Amupitan as chairman of the Independent National Electoral Commission (INEC) was part of Tinubu’s alleged agenda to “visibilize” Northern Yorubas.

-According to the APC, Kperogi’s claims are a misrepresentation of Tinubu’s “merit-based leadership.”
-The party’s spokesman, Mogaji Seye Oladejo, stated that it is unfortunate that a respected academic like Kperogi continues to distort facts and promote ethnic division.
-Oladejo emphasized that Professor Amupitan’s appointment was based on his merit, experience, and integrity, rather than his ethnicity.
+According to the APC, Kperogi’s assertions misrepresent Tinubu’s “merit‑based leadership.”
+Party spokesman Mogaji Seye Oladejo said it is unfortunate that a respected academic like Kperogi continues to distort facts and foster ethnic division.
+Oladejo emphasized that Professor Amupitan’s appointment was based on his merit, experience, and integrity, not his ethnicity.

-Oladejo added that if Kperogi were less obsessed with ethnic framing, he would have celebrated the President for promoting inclusion by appointing a minority group member from the North.
-The APC advised armchair commentators to appreciate merit when they see it, stating that Professor Amupitan’s appointment is a win for the law, competence, and Nigeria.
+Oladejo added that if Kperogi were less preoccupied with ethnic framing, he would have praised the President for appointing a minority‑group member from the North, thereby promoting inclusion.
+The APC advised arm‑chair commentators to appreciate merit when they see it, stating that Professor Amupitan’s appointment is a win for the law, competence, and Nigeria.

 The controversy surrounding Amupitan’s appointment highlights the ongoing debate about ethnic representation and inclusivity in Nigerian politics.
 As the country continues to navigate its complex diversity, the APC’s response underscores the importance of promoting merit‑based leadership and national unity.